John Millson: Biography

 He was admitted to the bar in 1829 and commenced practice in Norfolk.

+Congress

 Millson was elected as a Democrat to the Thirty-first and to the five succeeding Congresses (March 4, 1849 – March 3, 1861).

 He served as chairman of the Committee on Revolutionary Pensions (Thirty-second Congress).

 He is notable as of one of only two Southern Democrats to have voted against the Kansas-Nebraska Act, the other being Thomas Hart Benton.

+Later career

-He resumed the practice of law.
+After leaving Congress.
+Millson resumed the practice of law.

 He died in Norfolk, Virginia, March 1, 1874.

 He was interred in Cedar Grove Cemetery.